The Magic of Prism Photography: Tips and Techniques for Creative Images

 After weeks of experimenting with prism photography, I finally captured this image that left me completely hooked.
 Taken with the Lensbaby Multicolor Crystal in September, 2019.

-1. Choose the right prism
+1. Choose the Right Prism

-2. Experiment with angles
+2. Experiment with Angles & Positions

-3. Play with light sources
+3. Play with Light Sources

 Portrait photography

-Using a prism in portrait photography can create a unique and creative effect.
+Use a prism to introduce dreamy reflections and colorful distortions around your subject, adding an artistic flair to traditional portraits.Using a prism in portrait photography can create a unique and creative effect.
 By holding the prism in front of the lens, you can create a reflection of your subject that adds depth and interest to the image.
 Experiment with different angles and positions to create a variety of effects.

 Adding light leaks and streaks, as seen in this portrait, can introduce an intriguing element and transform an ordinary headshot into a visually captivating masterpiece.